abirskdr/Indus-Bank/README.md

-# Indus-Bank is a landing page of a new age bank, that provides users with its different features
+Indus Bank is a landing page of a new age bank, that provides users with its different features